I’m going to scream.

 There are tens or hundreds of thousands of others who seem to be in the same boat I’m floating in as we look for meaningful work.
 The latest case in point was just this past week.
 I’ve decided to try to pursue a career that makes use of at least some of my skills to help others in some way.
 So I applied for a job with the local library system.
 They’re looking to expand hours at about 10 libraries, thanks to voter approval of a mill levy hike last fall.

 While library officials stressed that applicants don’t have to have library experience listed on their application, we were told that AT LEAST 650 applicants had already been screened for only 18 or 19 full- and part-time jobs.
 650!!!

 I’ve applied for close to 100 jobs in more than a year and in the handful of interviews I’ve had, as well as email responses I’ve received, all of them said they had at least 100 applicants.
 But this number blew my mind, along with many of the 200 or so other people who attended this meeting, I’m sure.

-If the economy is so good, why have 650 people applied for such a small number of jobs?
+If the economy is so good, why have 650 people applied for so few jobs?
 I have to think most of them are either A) unemployed like me, or B) employed but not making enough to meet their needs or desired lifestyle.
 Now, these jobs don’t pay a heck of a lot, but the range isn’t too bad.
 So I’m growing more and more convinced that the economy, at least in my neck of the woods, isn’t nearly as rosy as politicians and bureaucrats want everyone to believe.

 I don’t know what the solution is.
 It seems the middle class is shrinking, unions are seen as part of “the problem,” whatever that means.
 Governments hand out millions in corporate tax breaks in exchange for a certain number of jobs, which apparently don’t pay enough for people to survive on or are only suited for a small percentage of the labor force.